 This website is released under |

 The MovIm video codecThe MovIm video codec is developed since late 2018 by Reto Kromer, who first presented it publicly in 2019.
-It is specifically designed for both conservation and restoration purposes, and is actually an enhancement and a replacement of the YCoCg and MSMI video codecs he developed from early 2014 and 2017 on.
+It is specifically designed for both conservation and restoration purposes, and is actually an enhancement and the replacement of the YCoCg and MSMI video codecs he developed from early 2014 and 2017 on.
 This work has been directly inspired by a discussion he had with Tommy Aschenbach at the AMIA Conference 2018.
 However, he wishes to acknowledge also the inspiration given in various occasions by Claudio Weidmann, Jim Lindner, Carl Eugen Hoyos, Peter Bubestinger-Steindl, Jérôme Martinez and Michael Niedermayer.
-The openMovIm package consists in the libmovim C library, implementing the MovIm video codec, and its associated movimenc, movimdec and movimplay utilities, as well as the openmovim Bash command−line interface to encode, decode, play and analyse virtually any moving image.
+And in 2022, Michal Cohen became co-author.
+The MovIm package consists in the libmovim C library, implementing the MovIm video codec, and its associated movimenc, movimdec and movimplay utilities, as well as the openmovim Bash command-line interface to encode, decode, play and analyse virtually any moving image.
 The package is released under a 3-Clause BSD License and is provided “as is” without warranty or support of any kind.
-The source code will become freely available, as soon as a public beta not requiring special user’s skills will be released.
-Currently the library is used mainly as a plug-in for the Diamant-Film restoration suite.
+The source code will become freely available, as soon as a public beta can be released.
+The library is used for both to store the digitisation raw data and to process the data during the image restoration.
 DocumentationThe man pages are available as PDF files:

 The Change Log file is available as well on this website.